 # Healthy indoors

-As cob house is built from natural earth materials, it is absolutely healthy to live in.
+As the cob house is built from natural earth materials, it is absolutely healthy to live in.
 There are no toxic emissions as compared to a conventional building which uses synthetic and industrial formed materials.

 # Energy efficient